Get fully comprehensive short-term car insurance - from one hour to 28 days.

 in the app

-Hourly insurance is perfect for sharing a long drive, borrowing a friend's car, or taking a car for a test drive.
+It' ideal for sharing a long drive, borrowing a friend's car, or taking a car for a test drive.

 Just sign up, buy a policy, and you'll be ready to get behind the wheel in a few minutes.

 If it's not long enough, you can extend your policy in a few taps.